 Train your team on cybersecurity

-Bring an ethical hacker on board
+Engage an ethical hacker

 Limit access to confidential information

-Monitor your network activity
+Monitor network activity

-Back up your data regularly
+Regularly back up your data

-Have a viable response plan
+Develop a comprehensive response plan